-The Section 203(h) program allows The Federal Housing Administration (FHA) provides home financing to victims of a major disaster who have had their homes substantially damaged or flooded.
+The FHA Section 203(h) program allows The Federal Housing Administration (FHA) to provide home financing to victims of a major disaster who have had their homes substantially damaged or flooded.
 Hurricane Ian recently devastated Florida from coast to coast.
 Naples, Fort Myers, Key West, all the way to Orlando, and even Jacksonville felt great impacts from the storm.
-FHA 203h loans will help homeowners put back together the pieces after horrific wind, flood or fire damage.
+FHA 203h loans are designed to help homeowners put back together the pieces and rebuild after horrific wind, flood or fire damage.

 FHA 203h Purpose:

-- The FHA section 203(h) program allows FHA to insure mortgages through approved lenders and bank to victims of a major disaster who have had their homes substantially damaged.
+- The FHA section 203(h) program allows FHA to insure mortgages through approved lenders and banks to victims of a major disaster like Hurricane Ian who had their homes substantially damaged.

 - This program helps victims in presidentially designated disaster areas recover by making it easier for them to get mortgages and become homeowners or re-establish themselves as homeowners.

 - The borrower’s application must be submitted to the lender within one (1) year of the President’s declaration of the disaster.

-- Any eligible home that been destroyed in a presidentially declared disaster area is eligible to apply for mortgage insurance under this program whether they owned the home or were renting it.
+- Any eligible home that has been destroyed in a presidentially declared disaster area is eligible to apply for mortgage insurance under this program whether they owned the home or were renting it.